S-Espinet/pig-dice/README.md

 Test2: "It should return a number between 1 and 6 when stored inside an object."
 Code: roll(6);
 Expected Output: 1, 2, 3, 4, 5, or 6.

+Describe: add()

+Test3:"It should add currentRoll to runningTotal
+Code: add(6, 3);
+Expected Output: 9